-Xinachtli (Nahuatl, meaning “seed”)/Alvaro Luna Hernandez is a Chicano-Mexicano political prisoner sentenced to 50 years in prison for aggravated assault on an officer when he disarmed a sheriff attempting to shoot him.
+Xinachtli is a Chicano-Mexicano political prisoner sentenced to 50 years in prison for aggravated assault on an officer when he disarmed a sheriff attempting to shoot him.
 Since in April 2016, he has been going by his chosen name Xinachtli, which is Nahuatl for 'seed.

-He was born in Alpine, Texas, in 1952, into a racially segregated society, where police ruled the Chicano barrio with an iron fist.
-On June 12, 1968, Alvaro was with 16 year old Ervay Ramos and witnessed Ramos murdered in cold-blood by Alpine Police Bud Powers, a known racist cop with a history of brutality against Chicanos.
+Xinachtli was born in Alpine, Texas, in 1952, into a racially segregated society, where police ruled the Chicano barrio with an iron fist.
+On June 12, 1968, he witnessed 16 year old Ervay Ramos murdered in cold-blood by Alpine Police, Bud Powers, a known racist cop with a history of brutality against Chicanos.
 Powers never served a day in jail and escaped justice under the protection of the U.S. judicial system.

-In the 1990s Alvaro worked as the national coordinator of the Ricardo Aldape Guerra Defense Committee, which led the successful struggle to free Mexican national Aldape Guerra from Texas’ death row after being framed by Houston police for allegedly killing a cop.
-In 1993, Alvaro was a non-governmental organization (NGO) delegate before the 49th session of the United Nations Commission on Human Rights in Geneva, Switzerland.
+In the 1990s, Xinachtli worked as the national coordinator of the Ricardo Aldape Guerra Defense Committee, which led the successful struggle to free Mexican national Aldape Guerra from Texas’ death row after being framed by Houston police for allegedly killing a cop.
+In 1993, he was a non-governmental organization (NGO) delegate before the 49th session of the United Nations Commission on Human Rights in Geneva, Switzerland.
 Before the U.N.
 General Assembly, he vociferously exposed and condemned the U.S. government’s dismal human rights record and its human rights violations of U.S. political prisoners.

 Because of his work around police brutality and his active organizing in the barrios of Houston, the police began to monitor his activities.
 In 1996 events would turn for the worse, landing Alvaro in prison, this time for 50 years.

-On July 18, 1996, Sheriff Jack McDaniel of Alpine, Texas, went to arrest Alvaro at his home on a charge of aggravated robbery (later dismissed with Alvaro as his own counsel).
-No warrant for the arrest was issued and when the unarmed Alvaro questioned the sheriff’s abuse of power, McDaniel became violently angry and drew his weapon.
-Before he could raise it and shoot, Alvaro disarmed him and fled to a nearby mountain.
+On July 18, 1996, Sheriff Jack McDaniel of Alpine, Texas, went to arrest Xinachtli at his home on a charge of aggravated robbery (later dismissed with Xinachtli serving as his own counsel).
+No warrant for the arrest was issued and when unarmed Xinachtli questioned the sheriff’s abuse of power, McDaniel became violently angry and drew his weapon.
+Before he could raise it and shoot, Xinachtli disarmed him and fled to a nearby mountain.

 What followed next was the most massive police manhunt in recent West Texas history.
-In fear for his life, Alvaro eluded police helicopters, bloodhound tracking dogs from the nearby state prison in Ft.
+In fear for his life, Xinachtli eluded police helicopters, bloodhound tracking dogs from the nearby state prison in Ft.
 Stockton, armed vigilante groups searching for him, and other state and federal police agencies.
-Alvaro sought refuge in the mountainous country he knew well as a youth.
+He sought refuge in the mountainous country he knew well as a youth.

 Stand Off with the Police

 Days later, Alvaro returned to his mother’s house to eat and change clothes.
-The police found out and a heavily armed law enforcement contingent converged on the home.
-Without identifying themselves, police began shooting indiscriminately at the house, cars parked in front and at the public street lights.
-At trial, witnesses described the police shooting as a “war zone.”
-The police wanted Alvaro dead and were refusing to allow him to surrender.
+The police found out, and a heavily armed law enforcement contingent converged on the home.
+Without identifying themselves, police began shooting indiscriminately at the house, at cars parked in front, and at the public street lights.
+Later at trial, witnesses described the police shooting as a “war zone.”
+The police wanted Xinachtli dead and were refusing to allow him to surrender.

-The initial charge which led to the July 18 confrontation with the police was later dismissed.
-Rejecting court-appointed attorneys as sellouts, Alvaro represented himself in court.
+The initial charge, which led to the July 18 confrontation with the police, was later dismissed.
+Rejecting court-appointed attorneys as sellouts, Xinachtli represented himself in court.

 Video Evidence Denied